SimpleBrush/ZeroWidthReplacer/README.md

 # Zero Width Replacer

-Tampermonkey userscript that makes invisible and lookalike characters visible inside alliance tags, helping you spot impersonation tricks at a glance.
+Tampermonkey userscript that highlights invisible and lookalike characters inside alliance tags, helping you spot impersonation tricks at a glance.

 ---